Anglo-American Committee of Inquiry: Journey

 The committee then traveled to Cairo and Riyadh to discuss Arab sentiments.
 At Riyadh, King of Saudi Arabia Ibn Saud told them: "The Jews are our enemies everywhere.
 Wherever they are found, they intrigue and work against us... we drove the Romans out of Palestine... how, after all this sacrifice, would a merchant come and take Palestine out of our hands for money?"

 The committee then visited Palestine and spent three weeks there.
 They visited Jewish and Arab settlements, and heard testimony from many Jewish, Arab, and British officials.
 Zionist leaders presented statistics and argued that there were already several Arab nations, so the Palestinian Arabs didn't need their own state.

 The contrary realities of Zionist and Arab existence left an enduring impression on the committee members.
 Aydelotte later reported: "I left Washington pretty strongly anti-Zionist...
 But when you see at first hand what these Jews have done in Palestine... the greatest creative effort in the modern world.
 The Arabs are not equal to anything like it and would destroy all that the Jews have done...
 This we must not let them do."
 Buxton compared the Haganah to the Continental Army, "a rabble in arms in the fine sense."

-The committee members finally retired to Lausanne to debate and draft their findings.
+The committee members finally retired to Lausanne, Switzerland to debate and draft their findings.